defano/jmonet/README.md

 An easy-to-use toolkit for incorporating paint tools like those found in [MacPaint](https://en.wikipedia.org/wiki/MacPaint) or [Microsoft Paint](https://en.wikipedia.org/wiki/Microsoft_Paint) into a Java Swing or JavaFX application (does not support Android).

+This project provides the paint capabilities found in [WyldCard](https://github.com/defano/wyldcard) (an open-sourced clone of Apple's HyperCard).

 [![Build Status](https://travis-ci.org/defano/jmonet.svg?branch=master)](https://travis-ci.org/defano/jmonet)

 ## Features

-* Familiar suite of paint tools supporting common modifier-key constraints (e.g., hold shift to snap lines to nearest 15-degree angle).
+* Common suite of paint tools with observable attributes for colors and patterns, line sizes, anti-aliasing modes, etc.
-* Includes image transform tools like scale, rotate, shear, perspective and projection, plus the ability to adjust color depth, transparency and brightness.
+* Includes image transform tools like scale, rotate, flip, shear, perspective and projection, plus the ability to adjust color depth, transparency and brightness.
-* Canvas can be magnified and displayed within a scrollable pane; tools can be snapped to a grid.
+* Canvas can be scaled and displayed within a scrollable pane; tools can be snapped to a grid.
-* Paint canvas supports undo and redo, plus cut, copy and paste integration with the system clipboard.
+* Supports multi-operation undo and redo, plus cut, copy and paste integration with the system clipboard.
+* Paint and edit 24-bit, true-color images with alpha transparency; images are backed by a standard Java `BufferedImage` object making it easy to import and export graphics.
 * Lightweight toolkit integrates easily into Swing and JavaFX applications and utilizes [ReactiveX](https://github.com/ReactiveX/RxJava) for observables.
-* Paint and edit 24-bit, true-color images with alpha transparency; images are backed by a standard Java `BufferedImage` object making it easy to import and export graphics.

 ## Paint Tools